Gout: Other animals

 Gout is rare in most other animals due to their ability to produce uricase, which breaks down uric acid.
-Humans and other great apes do not have this ability; thus, gout is common.
+Humans and other great apes do not have this ability, and can manifest gout.
 Other animals with uricase include fish, amphibians, and most non-primate mammals.
+Avian gout is known to affect some bird species.
 The Tyrannosaurus rex specimen known as "Sue" is believed to have had gout.

 Research

 Several new medications are under study for treating gout, including anakinra, canakinumab, and rilonacept.
 Canakinumab may result in better outcomes than a low dose of a glucocorticoid, but costs five thousand times more.
 A recombinant uricase enzyme (rasburicase) is available but its use is limited, as it triggers an immune response.
 Versions that are less antigenic are in development.